neondatabase/website/content/docs/use-cases/saas-apps.md

 ---
 title: Neon for SaaS apps
-subtitle: Learn how you can build faster on Neon with database branching, autoscaling, and the serverless operating model
+subtitle: Learn how you can build faster and more efficiently on Neon
 enableTableOfContents: true
 updatedOn: '2024-09-08T12:44:00.894Z'
 ---